runtime-error786/Self-RAG/README.md

 ## Overview

 This project implements a Retrieval-Augmented Generation (RAG) chain using a local LLM (Llama3) and the LangChain framework.
-It focuses on enhancing question answering by improving document retrieval, filtering relevant documents, re-generating questions, and scoring the generated responses.
+It focuses on enhancing question answering by improving document retrieval, filtering relevant document, re-generating questions, and scoring the generated responses.
 This setup allows for more accurate and contextually relevant responses based on retrieved documents.

 ## Features